 The Ride and After

 Frozen Ever After replaced the Maelstrom attraction at the Norway pavilion in Epcot, using the same tracks and vehicles.
 The revamped ride takes passengers on a journey to Arendelle for the Winter in Summer Celebration.
 Stops along the route include Queen Elsa's Ice Palace and the North Mountain.
 Royal sibling Queen Anna is along for the ride too, and so is everyone's favorite comic snowman, Olaf.

 After the ride, guests can meet Anna and Elsa at their "Royal Sommerhaus."
-When Disney World began offering meet and greets with the "Frozen" gang, wait times quickly swelled up to five hours.
-Since then, the parks introduced MyMagic Plus passes and allowed guests to reserve character greetings by reserving FastPass+ passes.
+When Disney World began offering meet and greets with the Frozen gang, wait times quickly swelled up to five hours.
+Since then, the parks introduced My Disney Experience and allowed guests to reserve character greetings by reserving FastPass+ passes.
 There isn't as much demand to meet the characters now that the film has been out for a few years, but they are still popular.
 If your kids (or you) absolutely have to meet the royal sisters, take advantage of the advance planning program.

-"Frozen" as Part of Norway's Epcot Pavilion
+Frozen as Part of Norway's Epcot Pavilion

-Norway was not one of the original pavilions at Epcot but was added in 1988.
-To date, it's the only pavilion at the theme park with fictional characters representing part of its cultural entertainment
+Norway was not one of the original pavilions at Epcot, but was added in 1988.
+To date, it's the only pavilion at the theme park with fictional characters representing part of its cultural entertainment.

 It's interesting to note that when Epcot first opened, Mickey and his cartoon pals were banished from the park.
-Disney wanted the world's fair/edutainment park -- its first to deviate from the Disneyland model -- to have a unique identity.
+Disney wanted the world's fair/edutainment park—its first to deviate from the Disneyland model—to have a unique identity.
 Epcot-only characters Figment and Dreamfinder added some levity at the Imagination pavilion, but the rest of the park adopted a more serious tone.
 With Disney incorporating Frozen characters into the mix, it's clear how far Epcot has evolved from its original vision.

 Meet the 'Frozen' Characters at Other Disney Parks